 An Animal Unit (AU) is a standardized unit of measure typically used for agricultural management and planning.
 One AU is equivalent to one adult cow and a nursing calf.
-Using local knowledge, the stakeholders generated estimates of approximate stocking rates.
+Using local knowledge, stakeholders generated estimated stocking rate.
 The stakeholders applied the specific stocking rates of 1 ac/AU, 7-8 ac/AU, 9 ac/AU and 12-15 ac/AU to sections of the watershed where these rates were known to exist (Figure 5-14 Cattle stocking rates).